 Instructions

-- In a bowl, combine the flour, chickpea flour, diced onion, chopped parsley, and a pinch of salt.
+- Combine the all-purpose flour, chickpea flour, diced onion, chopped parsley, and a pinch of salt in a large bowl until well mixed.

-- Once the oil heats up, start adding tablespoons of the batter to the frying pan.
-The batter should expand and crisp up into fritters.
-Add enough fritters to fill the pan, without them touching each other or the edges of the frying pan.
+- Once the oil is heated, add tablespoons of the batter to the frying pan.
+The batter will expand and crisp up.
+Add enough fritters to fill the pan without them touching each other or the edges of the frying pan.

-- Fry until golden brown, turning over halfway through to make crisp on both sides.
+- Fry until they are golden brown, turning them over halfway through to brown both sides.

-- When ready, use tongs to remove the fritters from the pan, allowing excess oil to drip back into the pan.
-Gently put on a plate covered with paper towels.
+- Use tongs to remove the fritters from the pan, allowing excess oil to drip back into the pan.
+Gently put on a plate covered with paper towels and drain.

 Notes